 What are you chances for admission to Brigham Young University?
 Register now to find out!

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Brigham Young University 1L section size is 23% larger than law schools in Utah and 3% larger than all Private law schools.
+Brigham Young University 1L section size is 20% larger than law schools in Utah and 20% smaller than all Private law schools.

 Deciding to attend law school requires a large financial investment with the goal of securing employment upon graduation.
 The Brigham Young University class of 2012 had an employment rate of 91% with 1% pursuing an additional degree.